SebRabau/TAW-OW-Matchmaker-v2/README.md

+# Disclaimer - In a mostly finished state but no longer have any affiliation with TAW, thus this is no longer used nor in active development and likely won't work given input requirements

 # Overwatch Auto-Phil Matchmaker for TAW Gaming Community
-Find out more about The Art of Warfare (TAW) Gaming Community here: [www.taw.net](www.taw.net).

 ## How to build

 To build a dev build (creates only app.js), in root run `sh build_dev.sh`.